junk-java/calculator/README.md

-# calculator
+# console calculator
-a calculator that can do multiplication, adding, dividing, and subtracting
+a calculator that can do multiplication, adding, dividing, and subtracting in the console/terminal